sifive/wake/doc/quickref.md

-1. The commands available to wake are from the wake library (share/wake/lib) and all files *.wake in the current directory and below.
+1. The commands available to wake are from the wake library (share/wake/lib) and all files *.wake in the wake.db directory and below.

 1. wake is invoked normally, although arguments are generally quoted.
 ```bash